 A big driver of the increased attention to eSports is the level of realism companies are able to deliver to consumers across the different experiences using data, AI and real life content.

 One recent simple example is Microsoft Flight Simulator.
 For years, the flight simulator series by Microsoft has focused on making flying a plane realistic and enjoyable.
 The controls as well as the graphics reflect near realism in the game.
-During the E3 2019, Microsoft launched a new flight simulator game to be launched in 2020 – a continuation of the popular series.
+Microsoft launched a new flight simulator game in 2020 – a continuation of the popular series.
 The graphics are impeccably detailed, and the controls are more real than ever providing feedback that is based on real world data.

 Here’s the trailer - it is pretty remarkable.
 So, how does this matter?